Marcia Cruz-Correa: Career

 Cruz-Correa's research encompasses early-phase clinical trials, genetic epidemiology, and preventive approaches for patients with hereditary cancer syndromes such as familial adenomatous polyposis, Lynch Syndrome, and colorectal cancer.
 Through clinical trials, Cruz-Correa works on developing new drugs, treatments, and discovering new methods to support the growing community dedicated to cancer research.
 She has contributed to understanding how these conditions progress and has developed therapeutic approaches to intercept cancer development in high-risk patients.
 Her work also focuses on addressing disparities in cancer care and prevention.
 Cruz-Correa is a decorated scientist with more than 50 research publications.

-Cruz-Correa serves on the governing board of the American Association for Cancer Research (AACR), chairs the AACR Minorities in Cancer Research Council and Women in Cancer Research Council, and was elected to the governing boards of the American Association for Cancer Institutes and the Alliance Foundation for Clinical Oncology in 2021.
+Cruz-Correa served on the governing board of the American Association for Cancer Research (AACR), chaired the AACR Minorities in Cancer Research Council and Women in Cancer Research Council, and was elected to the governing boards of the American Association for Cancer Institutes and the Alliance Foundation for Clinical Oncology in 2021.
 In 2021, she became the first Puerto Rican woman elected to the honorary Association of American Physicians.
 In April 2022, Cruz-Correa became the first Latinx researcher to serve as Program Chair for the AACR Annual Meeting.
 As Program Chair, she played a role in shaping the scientific agenda, highlighting cancer health disparities and ensuring the inclusion of Latinx researchers and issues affecting Latinx communities.
 The meeting, which featured over 15,000 in-person attendees, was the first AACR Annual Meeting to focus extensively on disparities across the cancer continuum, from prevention to survivorship.

-From 2019 to 2021, Cruz-Correa was the founding president of the Puerto Rico Colorectal Cancer Coalition, a non-profit organization aimed at promoting awareness, education, and health policies to combat colorectal cancer in Puerto Rico.
+From 2012 to 2018, Cruz-Correa was the founding president of the Puerto Rico Colorectal Cancer Coalition, a non-profit organization aimed at promoting awareness, education, and health policies to combat colorectal cancer in Puerto Rico.
 She has also served as a board member of the NCI National Cancer Advisory Board, having been appointed by U.S. president Barack Obama.
 In 2024, she participated in a new blog called "AcCELerate" with the National Cancer Institute where she advocates for health equity, detailing her passion for her work, her origin story into her field of work, and key steps for the research field to address health disparities within those fighting cancer.

+In 2018, Cruz-Correa cofounded Pan American Center Oncology (PanOncology an organization focus on bringing Clinical Trials to Hispanic patients in Puerto Rico.
+The organization have conducted over 150 clinical trials helping to approve over 15 drugs by the FDA.

 In 2023 Cruz-Correa was awarded Fellow of the American Association for the Advancement of Science.